Emmer-Compascuum

 Emmer-Compascuum is a village in the Netherlands and is part of the Emmen municipality in Drenthe.

 Emmer-Compascuum is located in the Bourtange moor between Germany and the Netherlands.
 It was originally a compascuum (common pasture).
 In 1879, Emmer-Compascuum was established.
+Emmer-Compascuum is often referred as Emmer-Compas by locals.

 Background

 The Bourtange moor, a large raised bog, formed the border between the Netherlands and Germany.
 It was an inhospitable uninhabited area which was dissected by the Runde River.
 The shepherds from both Ober- and Niederlangen in Germany and Noord- and Zuidbarge in the Netherlands used the heath for their sheep.

 There was disagreement about the ownership, and a compascuum (common pasture) was agreed.
 The shepherds from both sides could use the land, but no permanent settlement was allowed.
 The compascuum did not solve the problem, and there were several large-scale fights between the Dutch and German farmers.
 In the 1824 Treaty of Meppen, the border was set, however the compascuum remained in effect until 1866 when permanent settlement was allowed in the moorland.